Rahe/simple-image-sizes/readme.txt

 3. Choose the sizes to regenerate and regenerate them

 == Changelog ==
+* 3.2.0
+    * Compatibility to 4.9.X
+    * Reformat and clean some code and improve maintenability
 * 3.1.1
     * Make translatable the link on admin featured image metabox
     * Add filter to allow to remove the button : filter SIS/Admin/Post/Display_Thumbnail_Regenerate